AdaCore/spark2014/lrm/source/introduction.rst

 code policies can be targeted to meeting a specific user need, and where a user has multiple needs then multiple policies may be enforced.
 Needs could be driven by:

-- Application domains - for example, server-class air-traffic management systems,
+- Application domains - for example, server-class information systems,

 - Standards - for example, DO-178C Level A,